Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Results

 \subsection{Low-lying energy spectra of $^{98-130}$Cd even isotopes}

-We have compared the experimental data of energy levels with two interactions named $\Delta \text{NNLO}_{\text {GO}}$, and the G-matrix interaction for $^{98-130}$Cd isotopes as shown in Figs. \ref{fig2}-\ref{fig6}.
+We discuss the shell-model energy spectra of even Cd isotopes using the G-matrix interaction and compared them with the experimental data.
+The energy levels are shown in Figs. \ref{fig2}-\ref{fig4}.
 We have shown five states maximally for a given spin-parity $J^{\pi}$.
-The wave function corresponding to $2_1^+$ state for $^{98-130}$Cd isotopes are shown in Table \ref{table1}.

-{G\'orska $et$ $al.$ \cite{Gorska} identified and studied excited states in $^{98}$Cd (two proton holes from $^{100}$Sn) using in-beam spectroscopy for the first time.
-They also populated states up to $8^+$ isomer and compared it to the shell-model predictions.} In the case of $^{98}$Cd, the G-matrix interaction shows good agreement with the experimental data for the $2_1^{+}$ and $4_1^{+}$ states.
-For this interaction, the $6_1^{+}$ and $8_1^{+}$ states are also comparable with the experimental data but compressed from the $\Delta \text{NNLO}_{\text {GO}}$ interaction.
-The energy gap between $8^{+}_{1}$ and $6^{+}_{1}$ is very close with both interactions as in the experimental data. {From both interactions, the ground state $0^{+}$ and other excited states up to $8^{+}$ show $\pi(g_{9/2}^{-2})$ character, which corresponds to the single-particle behavior of this isotope.} { We have also performed shell-model calculations for $0^{+}_2$, $5^{-}_1$ and $4^{-}_1$ states as reported in the Ref. \cite{Gorska}.
-With G-matrix interaction, the location of these states are comparable to the results obtained in Ref. \cite{Gorska}.
-From $\Delta \text{NNLO}_{\text {GO}}$ interaction, the $0_2^+$ state lies at very high-energy (3.762 MeV).}
+{\bf $^{98}$Cd}: G\'orska $et$ $al.$ \cite{Gorska} identified and studied excited states in $^{98}$Cd (two proton holes from $^{100}$Sn) using in-beam spectroscopy for the first time.
+Our calculation shows good agreement with the experimental data for the excited $2_1^{+}$, $4_1^{+}$, $6_1^{+}$, and $8_1^{+}$ states.
+The ground state $0^{+}$ and other excited states up to $8^{+}$ show $\pi(g_{9/2}^{-2})$ character.
+We have also shown three other states $0^{+}_2$, $5^{-}_1$ and $4^{-}_1$ to compare the results obtained in Ref. \cite{Gorska}.